 One of the most beloved Christmas customs, carol singing, was once forbidden.
-It was Oliver Cromwell who decided that music was inappropriate for a solemn day like Christmas and banned carols in the 17th century.
+Oliver Cromwell decided music was inappropriate for a solemn day like Christmas and banned carols in the 17th century.

-The oldest Christian Christmas carol is “Jesus refused omnium”, composed by St. Hilary of Poitiers in the 4th century.
-The earliest transcription of an English carol belongs to Ritson and dates from 1410.
+The oldest Christian Christmas carol is “Jesus refused omnium,” composed by St. Hilary of Poitiers in the 4th century.
+The earliest transcription of an English melody belongs to Ritson and dates from 1410.

 In 1818, the Austrian assistant priest Joseph Mohr was told the day before Christmas that his church organ had broken down and could not be repaired in time for the Christmas service.
 Very saddened by this, he set about writing three pieces that could be sung by the choir and accompanied by guitar.
 One of them was ‘Silent Night, Holy Night, which is now sung in over 180 languages by millions of people.